frederic-perez/AmE-dictionary/data/idioms.md

 __die hard__ __2__ To resist against overwhelming, hopeless odds: _radicalism that dies hard._
 __die with your boots on__ To die while you are still actively involved in your work.
 __dig deep__
+__dig in(to) (something)__
 __dig your own grave__ To do something stupid that will cause problems for you in the future.
 __ding ding ding__ :three: Right!
 You are correct!
 Meant to replicate the sound from a game show when the contestant has answered the question correctly.
 __Ding, ding, ding, we have a winner!__ _cliché_ A humorous exclamation said when someone answers or guesses something correctly or is considered the best in some competition.
 Often used sarcastically. _A: “We’re trying to think of the worst baby names.”
 B: “My cousin George named his baby ‘Seven.’”
 A: “Ding, ding, ding!
 We have a winner!
 Gosh, what on earth were they thinking?”_
 __dirt cheap__ Very inexpensive. _These shoes were dirt cheap—I found them on the clearance rack._
+__dirty money__ Money that is obtained or earned through illicit or illegal means, especially thievery, bribery, forgery, or money laundering. _He went from being dirt-poor to being a multimillionaire in just a few years, but given his shady associations, I’d say most of that is dirty money._
+__dish out__ _Yoda will dish out the advice._
 __dive bar__ _slang_ :two: A cheap, run-down, or disreputable bar or saloon.
 __do (one) wrong__ _slang_ To mistreat, deceive, or betray one. _I can’t believe that you’re the one who did me wrong and sabotaged my presentation!_
 __do a runner__ To leave a place quickly in order to escape trouble or to avoid paying for something.